Prospect Profile Series: Hakeem Butler

 Dynasty Draft Projection (12 teams): 1.4-1.8

-I don’t think Hakeem Butler will fall past the second round of the NFL Draft, and depending on how he performs at the combine he could be the first receiver taken in April.
-Where a player gets drafted is the largest contributor to where a player gets taken in dynasty drafts.
-I’m looking forward to how he tests at the combine.
-I think he will surprise some people with his strength and jumping ability.
+I don’t think Hakeem Butler will fall past the second round of the NFL Draft, especially after his impressive numbers at the NFL Combine.
+However, where a player gets drafted is the largest contributor to where a player gets taken in dynasty drafts.
+If a first or second round pick is used on Butler you can expect him to go near the top of the first round in dynasty drafts.